2016 USRA Hobby Stock Rules

 ARTICLE 10: FUEL SYSTEM

-10.1.1 Automotive gasoline, racing gasoline or E85 is permitted (E98 is not allowed).
+10.1.1 Automotive or racing gasoline is permitted.
+Oxygenated fuel is not allowed; however, an Ethanol blend up to 85% is permitted.
 Additives of any kind are not allowed.
 Penalty for illegal fuel is loss of points, cash and awards earned for that event.

 10.1.2 May not be blended with ethers or other oxygenates, and may not be blended with aniline or its derivatives, nitro compounds or other nitro containing compounds.
 Oxygenated fuel is not permitted.